ICJIA/icjia-accessibility-portal/content/faqs.md

 ### What content is covered by the ADA Title II rule?

-The rule covers all web content and mobile apps that state and local governments provide or make available to the public, including:
+**This is the same as the April 2026 deadline coverage.** The ADA Title II rule requires WCAG 2.1 Level AA compliance for all public-facing digital content, including:

 - Websites and web applications
 - Mobile apps